 Volvo Ocean Race: The Final Miles

-1. Dongfeng Race Team, Charles Caudrelier (FRA), 115.6 nm Distance to Finish
+2. Dongfeng Race Team, Charles Caudrelier (FRA), 4.8 nm Distance to Lead

 Background: The 2014-15 Volvo Ocean Race began in Alicante, Spain on Oct.
 11 with the final finish on June 27 in Gothenburg, Sweden.
 Racing the new one design Volvo Ocean 65, seven teams will be scoring points in 9 offshore legs to determine the overall Volvo Ocean Race winner.
-Additionally, the teams will compete in 10 In-Port races at each stopover for a separate competition – the Volvo Ocean Race In-Port Series.
-The sixth leg, from Itajaí, Brazil to Newport, USA (5,010 nm), began April 19 with an ETA of May 7.
+Additionally, the teams will compete in 10 In-Port races at each stopover for a separate competition, the Volvo Ocean Race In-Port Series.
+The ninth and final leg from Lorient, France to Gothenburg, Sweden (930 nm) started on June 16 with an ETA on June 22.